-(Referred to in paragraph 2 under the heading "Report on other legal and regulatory requirements" of our report to the members of Ambady Infrastructure Private Limited of even date)
+(Referred to in paragraph 2 under the heading "Report on other legal and regulatory requirements" of our report to the members of Emed Human Resources (India) Private Limited of even date)

 - i) In respect of Company's property, plant and equipment: - (a) The company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (b) The company has a regular programme of physical verification of property, plant and equipment by which property, plant and equipment are verified in a phased manner.
 In accordance with the programme, the property, plant and equipment were verified during the year and according to the information and explanations given to us, no material discrepancies were noticed on such verification.
-In our opinion the periodicity of physical verification is reasonable having regard to the size of the company and the nature of its assets. - (c) According to the information and explanations given to us, the records examined by us and based on the examination of the conveyance deeds / registered sale deed provided to us, we report that, the title deeds, comprising all the immovable properties of land and buildings which are freehold, are held in the name of the company as at the balance sheet date. - ii) The company does not have any inventory and therefore the requirements under clause 3(ii) of the Order are not applicable. - iii) The company has not granted any loans, secured or unsecured to companies, firms, or other parties listed in the register maintained under Section 189 of the Companies Act, 2013.
-Hence, the requirements under clause 3(iii) of the Order are not applicable. - iv) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Sections 185 and 186 of the Act in respect of making providing guarantees and securities, as applicable.
-There were no loans granted during the year under Section 185 of the Act. - v) The Company has not accepted deposits during the year and does not have any unclaimed deposits as at March 31, 2021 and therefore, the provisions of the clause 3 (v) of the Order are not applicable to the Company. - vi) The maintenance of cost records has not been specified by the Central Government under section 148(1) of the Companies Act, 2013 for the business activities carried out by the company and hence, reporting under clause 3 (vi) of the Order is not applicable to the company.
+In our opinion the periodicity of physical verification is reasonable having regard to the size of the company and the nature of its assets. - (c) The company does not own any immovable properties in the form of land and therefore, there are no title deeds of land registered in the name of the company. - ii) The company does not have any inventory and therefore the requirements under clause 3(ii) of the Order are not applicable. - iii) The company has not granted any loans, secured or unsecured to companies, firms, or other parties listed in the register maintained under Section 189 of the Companies Act, 2013.
+Hence, the requirements under clause 3(iii) of the Order are not applicable. - iv) There were no loans granted, guarantees or securities given during the year under Section 185 and 186 of the Act and therefore the requirements of clause 3(iv) of the Order are not applicable. - v) The Company has not accepted deposits during the year and does not have any unclaimed deposits as at March 31, 2021 and therefore, the provisions of the clause 3 (v) of the Order are not applicable to the Company. - vi) The maintenance of cost records has not been specified by the Central Government under section 148(1) of the Companies Act, 2013 for the business activities carried out by the company and hence, reporting under clause 3 (vi) of the Order is not applicable to the company. - vii) According to the information and explanations given to us, in respect of statutory dues: - a) The company has been regular during the year, in depositing undisputed statutory dues applicable to it with the appropriate authorities.
+According to the information and explanation given to us, no undisputed amounts payable in respect of outstanding statutory dues were in arrears as at March 31, 2021 for a period more than six months from the date they became payable. - b) According to the information and explanation given to us, no disputed amounts payable in respect of outstanding dues were in arrears as at March 31, 2021.